Last Updated: March 24, 2026

 The Burundi Frontosa Cichlid is a piscivorous fish species which means they feed on other smaller fish in nature.
 Frontosas are ambush hunters that rely more on stealth than speed to catch their prey.
 They also feed on shellfish and other aquatic organisms and are thought to eat some algae and plant matter sometimes as well.

 In the home aquarium, Cyphotilapia frontosa should be fed a balanced diet that is rich in proteins.
-A high-quality cichlid pellet is the best choice for their regular diet, although juvenile fish might find flake food easier to manage.
+A high-quality cichlid pellet is the best choice for their regular diet, although juvenile fish will find flake food easier to manage.
 Ron’s Cichlid food is a great choice as a staple in a cichlid diet.

 Ron is an African Cichlid breeder with over 25 years in experience who created a line of food that is well balanced.
 A great option when you can’t use frozen foods.